 The NHS will still deal with emergency treatment, so if you are rushed to hospital, it will be the NHS that treats you.
 Once you are well enough to be transferred to a private hospital, this will be done.

-Cavendish Online aim to reduce the cost of your Protection policies, and so after the policy has been live for one year Cavendish Online will return to you a percentage of any initial commission received.*
+Cavendish Online aim to reduce the cost of your Protection policies, so after the policy has been live for one year Cavendish Online will return to you a percentage of any initial commission received.*

-There are four key areas to consider when choosing your PMI cover:
+There are 4 key areas to consider when choosing your PMI cover:

 Hospital Availability (click to expand)